-- (1) The main objectives of the Commission are to contribute to - (a) the reduction of greenhouse gas emissions in Tasmania; and
+The main objectives of the Commission are to (1) contribute to -

-- (b) protecting and increasing Tasmania's carbon stores; and - (c) the development and implementation of climate adaptation measures. - (2) The Commission has the following functions - (a) to provide advice and promote actions to contribute to climate mitigation and adaptation across government, industry, the community sector and households; and - (b) to develop materials, programs and partnerships to encourage contributions to climate mitigation and adaptation; and - (c) to commission, conduct and publish research relating to climate projects and the impact of the climate emergency; and - (d) to advance the objectives of this Act and of the Commission generally; and - (e) any other functions the Commission has under this, or any other Act; and - (f) any other functions that may be prescribed. - (3) In the performance of its functions, the Commission is to have constant regard to the objectives set out in this section and is to act in a way that best meets and advances those objectives.
+- (a) the reduction of greenhouse gas emissions in Tasmania; and - (b) protecting and increasing Tasmania's carbon stores; and - (c) the development and implementation of climate adaptation measures. - (2) The Commission has the following functions - (a) to provide advice and promote actions to contribute to climate mitigation and adaptation across government, industry, the community sector and households; and - (b) to develop materials, programs and partnerships to encourage contributions to climate mitigation and adaptation; and - (c) to commission, conduct and publish research relating to climate projects and the impact of the climate emergency; and - (d) to encourage public participation in climate change advocacy and promote the right of peaceful protest; and - (e) to advance the objectives of this Act and of the Commission generally; and - (f) any other functions the Commission has under this, or any other Act; and - (g) any other functions that may be prescribed. - (3) In the performance of its functions, the Commission is to have constant regard to the objectives set out in this section and is to act in a way that best meets and advances those objectives.